Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/functions-with-a-parameter.rst

       // declaring a function

-Here is a full example of the previous sections program, but now passing the length and width to each function:
+Here is a full example of the previous sections program, but now the main function takes care of gettin gthe length and width.
+This way it only have to ask you the information once and it passes the length and width to each function:

 .. tabs::